Direct and indirect spin current generation and spin-orbit torques in ferromagnet/nonmagnet/ferromagnet trilayers: First-principles calculations

 \subsection{Orthogonal magnetizations}

-Large CIP-GMR in Co/Cu/Co trilayers indicates that the effective momentum relaxation time for electrons near the interfaces depends strongly on the angle between the two magnetic layers.
-Interfacial mechanisms of spin current conversion depend on the scattering rates and can, therefore, be affected by the magnetic configuration.
-To exclude this indirect influence, in the following we focus on magnetic configurations with orthogonal magnetizations, $\mhat_\one\perp\mhat_\two$.
+To exclude the indirect influence of CIP-GMR on the torquances, we now focus on magnetic configurations with orthogonal magnetizations, $\mhat_\one\perp\mhat_\two$.
 The sheet resistance of the trilayer in all such configurations is the same apart from small relativistic effects, ensuring that the angular dependence of the spin-orbit torque is not overwhelmed by strong CIP-GMR effects.